IATA-Cargo/ONE-Record/May-2022-standard-forCOTBendorsement/Data-Model/IATA-1R-DM-ChangeLog-vCOTB-May2022.md

 - Added `Piece:nvdForCarriage` and `Piece:nvdForCustoms` to indicate if there is no value declared for Customs or for Carriage.
 This is required as the ValueforCarriage and ValueforCustoms can be equal to 0 which doesn't bear the same meaning as No value declared.
 - Added `Insurance:nvdIndicator` to indicate if there is no value declared for Insurance.
 This is required as the value for insurance can be equal to 0 which doesn't bear the same meaning as No value declared.
 - Added `Waybill:originCurrency` to indicate the origin currency based on ISO 4217
+- Added `Waybill:customsOriginCode` to indicate the origin of goods for Customs purposes
 - Added `Waybill`:consignorDeclarationSignature / carrierDeclarationPlace / carrierDeclarationDate / carrierDeclarationSignature
 - Renamed `shipment:containedPiece` to `shipment:containedPieces`
 - Removed "&" sign within comments as it was leading to issues